-- 1) 20 or more commercial parcels that have been zoned, planned or used for commercial development for 50 years or more. - 2) The area consists of over 50% of zero lot-line development. - 3) The area has a pedestrian-friendly infrastructure. - 4) The area consists of over 50% of the property being described as multi-story buildings of historical or architectural significance or a historic district.
+- 1) A grouping of 20 or more contiguous commercial parcels containing buildings of historical or architectural significance. - 2) The area must have been zoned, planned or used for commercial development for more than 50 years. - 3) The area consists of primarily zero lot-line development. - 4) The area has a pedestrian-friendly infrastructure.